 training

-Enabling reproducible research throughout its lifecycle
+Enabling reproducibility throughout the research lifecycle

 At 4TU.ResearchData, we recognize that reproducibility is not just about sharing results at the end of a project.
-Rather, it starts from the very first step of research.
+Rather, it starts from the very first steps of research.
 To ensure that data, code, and research outputs remain transparent, reusable, and well-documented, we offer training that supports best practices throughout the entire research lifecycle.

 Our courses focus on foundational skills for reproducible research, helping researchers and data professionals apply best practices from data creation to analysis and publication.
 By integrating version control, structured programming, and command-line tools into research workflows, we enable efficient collaboration, long-term usability, and seamless sharing of scientific outputs.

-gthOur training aims to strenghten four main directions:
+Our training aims to strengthen digital skills in four main directions:

 1. Foundational skills for reproducible research in collaboration with ongoing training at the technical universities